 The wooden bracelet of the Paris/Berlin fashion duo BLESS (Desiree Heiss, Ines Kaag) creates high fashion on the basis of poor material, by precisely hand copying a cheap wristwatch in carved wood through craftspeople in Asia.

 The Foamed Gold Nuggets by Chris Kabel (NL) presents a super light necklace composed of large 24-carat gold nuggets.

 The gilded chips fork by Ramon Middelkoop (NL) may be worn as a tie-pin - always ready to upgrade your fast food.

 Precious Stones by Manon van Kouswijk (NL) presents a pebble stone pendant of acrylic with a hidden fossil inside.

-For the Diamond Brooch by Marc Monzo (ES) a traditional ring with diamond has been ‘blown up’ to the size of a brooch.
+For the Diamond Brooch by Marc Monzo (Spain) a traditional ring with diamond has been ‘blown up’ to the size of a brooch.

 The Chi ha paura…?
-Foundation thanks the sponsors, the Stedelijk Museum ‘s-Hertogenbosch (SM's) and the Mondriaan Foundation, for their generous support.
+Foundation would like to thank the sponsors for their generous support: the Stedelijk Museum ‘s-Hertogenbosch and the Mondriaan Foundation